verbalsaintmars/vsD/README.md

 # Build
--  Create a directory for build result. e.g:
+-  Create a directory for build result.

+   e.g:
 ```bash
 mkdir /tmp/build
 ```

--  go into the directory and cmake the src out of it e.g:
+-  go into the directory and cmake the src out of it

+   e.g:
 ```bash
 cd /tmp/build
 cmake -G Ninja /path/to/the/vsD/source
 ```

--  vsD uses Ninja for building process, make sure your Ninja has been installed
+-  vsD uses Ninja for building process, make sure your Ninja has been installed.

+execute ninja under /tmp/build
 ```bash
 ninja
 ```